Kansas lawmakers start hearings on bills to bring relief to small businesses

 TOPEKA, Kan.
-(KSNT)— Kansas lawmakers are deciding whether the government should pay businesses forced to shut down during the coronavirus pandemic.
+(KSNW) – Kansas lawmakers are deciding whether the government should pay businesses forced to shut down during the coronavirus pandemic.

 The Senate Assessment and Taxations committee started the first round of hearings for two bills on Thursday.